Copyright and intellectual property

 Intellectual property includes patents, trademarks, and designs, copyright for original material, inventions and confidential specialised information.

 Early in your candidature even on commencement, consult your supervisor as to whether the research project requires you to complete an Intellectual Property Agreement.
-This discussion is usually initiated by your supervisor and advice on this agreement is available online.
+This discussion is usually initiated by your supervisor.

 There is a difference between intellectual property created by students and staff at QUT.